nf-core/taxprofiler/docs/usage.md

 The pipeline will auto-detect whether a sample is single- or paired-end using the information provided in the samplesheet.
 The samplesheet can have as many columns as you desire, however, there is a strict requirement for the first 6 columns to match those defined in the table below.

-A final samplesheet file consisting of both single- and paired-end data, as well as long-read FASTA fies may look something like the one below.
+A final samplesheet file consisting of both single- and paired-end data, as well as long-read FASTA files may look something like the one below.
 This is for 6 samples, where `2612` has been sequenced twice.

 ```console
 2611,ERR5766174,ILLUMINA,,,/<path>/<to>/fasta/ERX5474930_ERR5766174_1.fa.gz